-- 190. We agree that an entity should be required to comply with all of the requirements of IFRS Sustainability Disclosure Standards if it is to claim full compliance with them. - 191.
+- 194. We agree that an entity should be required to comply with all of the requirements of IFRS Sustainability Disclosure Standards if it is to claim full compliance with them. - 195.
 However, the requirements are quite onerous and it will in many instances be challenging for companies to fully comply with them.
 It may therefore be difficult for many companies to include an 'explicit and unqualified' statement that they have complied with all of the requirements, particularly in the early years of implementation.
-Moreover, including such a requirement may only serve to encourage a checklist-driven approach to compliance and the inclusion of meaningless boilerplate text.

-- 192. It would be better to allow companies to include a statement explaining where they are on their journey towards full compliance, explicitly highlighting which requirements have not yet been met and why.
-We talk more about the importance of acknowledging that full compliance is something that companies journey towards over time and what the Board could do to facilitate that journey in our response to question 13 below. - 193.
+Moreover, including such a requirement may only serve to encourage a checklist-driven approach to compliance and the inclusion of meaningless boilerplate text. - 196.
+It would be better to initially allow companies to include a statement explaining where they are on this journey, explicitly highlighting which requirements have not yet been met, why they haven't been met and how the company is planning to move towards full compliance in the future.
+We talk more about the importance of acknowledging that full compliance is something that companies journey towards over time and what the Board could do to facilitate that journey in our response to Question 13 below. - 197.
 Over time we would expect that more and more companies would be able to fully comply with the requirements and there would be less need for such qualified statements of compliance.
-It may therefore be something that the Board considers allowing for a limited period of time. - 194.
+We therefore recommend that the Board allows such qualified statements of compliance for a limited period of time. - 198.
 We are not supportive of the proposed relief allowing companies to claim full compliance if local laws or regulations prohibit the entity from disclosing certain information.
-Doing so may result in companies in some jurisdiction lobbying their governments to change local laws to enable them to avoid disclosures, which may over time result in a gradual erosion of the global baseline and reduced comparability.
+Doing so may result in companies in some jurisdictions seeking to persuade their governments to change local laws to enable them to avoid disclosures, which may over time result in a gradual erosion of the global baseline and reduced comparability.